varunsridharan/pi-hole-android-private-dns/README.md

 ## Requirements
 1. Ubuntu / Debain Based (Any Version)
 2. Pi-Hole Installed With Web Server
-3. Allow The Following Ports in TCP (`80,443,853`)
+3. Forward The Following Ports in TCP (`80,443,853`) to your Pihole instance.

 ***Note*** I dont use Raspberry Pi to run Pi-Hole so i was not able to test. but the same steps are required for it.

 ## Installation
 This is a simple script which requires 2 arguments
-1. Domain Name To Run Android Private DNS Service
+1. Domain Name To Run Android Private DNS Service Example: dns.myhomenetwork.net
 2. Email To Share with letsencrypt to get an SSL For Android Private DNS

 ### For Pihole 5